Hubs: These days all bicycle

 tension to straighten all the spokes.

-brush the rim.
-Study the rim as it spins and decide which section needs
+barely brush the rim.
+Study the rim as it spins and decide which section

-to be moved.
-Use the spoke wrench to adjust the nipples in this area.
+needs to be moved.
+Use the spoke wrench to adjust the nipples in this

-It’s crucial during the early stages to gently bring the rim into
+area.
+It’s crucial during the early stages to gently bring the

-true and round by loosening instead of tightening.
-For instance, to move
+rim into true and round by loosening instead of tightening.
+For instance,

-the rim left, loosen spokes in the area leading to the right hub flange
+to move the rim left, loosen spokes in the area leading to the right

-instead of tightening ones leading to the left.
-As the wheel straightens,
+hub flange instead of tightening ones leading to the left.
+As the wheel

-(if you’re using your bike frame for truing, rest your thumb on
+rim (if you’re using your bike frame for truing, rest your thumb

-the brake in such a way that you can view the gap between it and the underside
+on the brake in such a way that you can view the gap between it and

-or top edge of the rim as the wheel spins).
-Work on flat spots first,
+the underside or top edge of the rim as the wheel spins).
+Work on flat

 If you let the truing indicator brush the underside of the rim, you’ll

-you prefer to sight the space between the indicator and rim, a light background
+If you prefer to sight the space between the indicator and rim, a light

-will help.
-Place a piece of white paper on the workbench in your line
+background will help.
+Place a piece of white paper on the workbench

 When the wheel is round move the indicators beside the rim and perfect